openstack/ossa/doc/source/vmt-process.rst

 their findings.
 If for some reason they are uncomfortable with our process, their choice of disclosure terms prevails.

+Embargo Exceptions
+^^^^^^^^^^^^^^^^^^

+To keep the embargo period short and effective, the VMT may choose to open bug reports.
+Issues that take too much time to be fixed (e.g., more than 2 weeks) or issues that require a complex patch are usually better solved in the open.

+Whenever such a case occurs, the ossg-coresec group is subscribed to the bug report in order to discuss whether or not it's imperative to keep that particular bug private.

 Downstream Stakeholders
 ^^^^^^^^^^^^^^^^^^^^^^^